The Greatest Show on Earth (1952) starring Charlton Heston, Jimmy Stewart, Cornell Wilde, Betty Hutton

 Trivia for The Greatest Show on Earth (1952)

 - Cecil B. DeMille insisted everyone truly learn to perform the circus roles they were supposed to be “acting”.
-This meant that Betty Hutton really did have to learn the trapeze and Gloria Grahame had to let an elephant rest its foot an inch from her face.
-Cornel Wilde probably had it the worst, as he was portraying a high-wire artist — and he was seriously afraid of heights.
+Betty Hutton really learned the trapeze.
+And Gloria Grahame had to let an elephant rest its foot an inch from her face.
+Cornel Wilde probably had it the worst, as he was portraying a high-wire artist.
+But he was seriously afraid of heights.

 - Lucille Ball was Cecil B. DeMille’s first choice for “Angel”, but she became pregnant and was replaced by Gloria Grahame.
 Paulette Goddard also campaigned strongly for the role but was turned down owing to her reluctance to perform stunt scenes.